JustBuddy/BoothDownloader-web/README.md

 Pretty much everything is hardcoded so you might want to adjust the script.

 Note: Uses data gathered by BoothDownloader, can not download anything on it's own.
+Note 2: You must disable AutoZip in the BDConfig.json config.

 Feel free to submit PR's if you fixed something, just keep the colors.